disposableidentities/healthcrisis/README.md

 ### Interaction diagrams
 (TODO)

-### Technology (preliminary list)
+### Technology for the Disposable ID Mobile SDK (preliminary list)
+* [Zenroom VM](https://zenroom.org) for cryptographic creation, manipulation and verification of DIDs, Verifiable Claims (*) and zero knowledge proofs on all targeted platforms, including iOS and Android native and browser-based WASM.
-* Zenroom SDK for creation of DIDs, Verifiable Claims*, zero knowledge proofs. (*Requires an action from Zenroom to be compliant with the JSON format of W3C VC.
-Andrea offered help via Dyne.org)
+(Requires an action from Zenroom to be compliant with the JSON format of W3C DID (Documents) and W3C Verifiable Claims - see specific links in "Standards" section.)
+* [DECODE APP](https://github.com/DECODEproject/decode-app) template for React-Native portable mobile app
+* Kotlin for native and Javascript Mobile SDK
-* Android SDK (initially) for apps.
+* React-Native for Mobile SDK
-* iOS SDK for apps; (From Andrea) React Native code (Android and iOS) from Decode: https://github.com/DECODEproject/decode-app
-* (TBD OpenIntents Friedger Mufkes library for between apps communication?)
+* OpenIntents (Friedger Mufkes library for between apps communication)
-* (TBD Chirp library for between apps communication using audio?)
+* Markers: To be able to work with markers project will create it’s own open-source library which is able to a) create markers and b) decode data in markers.
+This library will be based on work on done in Horizon2020 funded TagItSmart project and use following opensource libraries:
+  * LibDtmx
+  * OpenCV
+* AI SDK/API, https://github.com/Tribler/distributed-ai-kernel, by the team of https://www.blockchain-lab.org/

+### Technology for the Disposable ID APIs (preliminary list)
 * **(TBD - Call out to the community for a solution)** Registry/server for the authoritative credentials. (concern: performance/non-hackability)
 * **(TBD - Call out to the community for a solution)** Server/blockchain for timestamps.
 * **(TBD - Call out to the community for a solution)** Event/server for the reception of citizen health messages and for AI/analysis to government (for crisis mgt purpose only). (concern: security/performance/non-hackability) (e.g. IBM Z , https://www.ibm.com/it-infrastructure/z/hardware)
 * **(TBD - Call out to the community for a solution)** Secure mechanism/software (library) for exchange of decryption keys (between citizens and government/authorities)
 * **(TBD - Call out to the community for a solution)** OpenId SDK/eIDAS eID identification request API
-* AI SDK/API, https://github.com/Tribler/distributed-ai-kernel, by the team of https://www.blockchain-lab.org/
-* Markers: To be able to work with markers project will create it’s own open-source library which is able to a) create markers and b) decode data in markers.
-This library will be based on work on done in Horizon2020 funded TagItSmart project and use following opensource libraries:
-  * LibDtmx
-  * OpenCV

 ## Information/data